Skip to Content

 record_files_access_requestAccess request form for restricted files

-record_media_filesSystem/media files section
+record_media_filesSystem/media files

-additional_record_detailsAdditional metadata from details.html
+additional_record_detailsAdditional metadata (details.html)

 record_footerFooter section